Optimal Stochastic Strongly Convex Optimization with a Logarithmic Number of Projections: AN EXAMPLE OF SOLVING LMNN VIA EPRO-SGD

-However, when it comes to high dimension (i.e., $d$ is relatively large compared to $n$), the above formulation usually produces sub-optimal solution~\citep{Qi:2009:ESM:1553374.1553482}.
-The reason is that it does not capture the sparsity structure between features.
-Therefore, we add a sparse regularizer to the objective and solve the following problem:
+For data sets of very high dimensionality, i.e., $d \gg n$, LMNN in Eq.~(\ref{eq:lmnn}) usually produces a sub-optimal solution~\cite{Qi:2009:ESM:1553374.1553482}, as this formulation does not capture the sparsity structure of the features.
+Therefore we add a sparse regularizer and express the formulation below